 - Salt and freshly ground pepper to taste

 - 1/2 cup minced fresh parsley, plus more for topping if desired

 Combine the rice with 2 1/2 cups water in a saucepan and bring to a boil.
 Lower the heat and simmer gently until the water is absorbed, about 30 minutes.

 Meanwhile, heat 1 tablespoon of the oil in an extra-wide skillet.
-Add the sausage and sauté over medium heat, stirring frequently, until golden brown on most sides, about 5 to 7 minutes total.
+Add the vegan sausage or tempeh strips and sauté over medium heat, stirring frequently, until golden brown on most sides, about 5 to 7 minutes total.
 Remove to a plate and set aside.

 Heat the remaining oil in the same skillet.
 Add the onion and sauté over medium heat until translucent.
 Add the garlic and continue to sauté until the onion is golden.

-Add the tomatoes, dried basil (if using g fresh basil, save for later), thyme, and black-eyed peas.
+Add the tomatoes, dried basil and thyme, and black-eyed peas.
 Cook for 5 minutes over low heat, then stir in the sausage and cook for 5 minutes longer.

 - Here are more easy bean main dishes.